+Private Cloud provides the same benefits of Public Cloud, but uses dedicated, private hardware.
 Private cloud means using a cloud infrastructure (network) solely by one customer/organization.
 It is not shared with others, yet it is remotely located.
-If the cloud is externally hosted.
 The companies have an option of choosing an on-premise private cloud as well, which is more expensive, but they do have a physical control over the infrastructure.

 The security and control level is highest while using a private network.
 Yet, the cost reduction can be minimal, if the company needs to invest in an on-premise cloud infrastructure.

 GlobalDots offers worldwide private cloud service in leading data centers.

 - Saved capital by eliminating hardware support contracts

 - Quicker expendability compared to hosting your own physical servers